mosaicml/composer/composer/algorithms/gyro_dropout/README.md

 from composer.models import ComposerClassifier

-from typing import Any, Callable, dict, Optional, tuple, Union
+from typing import Any, Callableonal

 class SimpleDataset(Dataset):